Precious Moments #1

 All our bits ready for our Viking Maths

-On the writing front, we did very little but we did make headway with our presentation prep work.
-T10 read through and highlighted everything he wanted to include using this method:http://www.milkandcookiesblog.com/2012/10/history-notebooking.html
+On the writing front, we did very little.
+But we did make headway with our presentation prep work.
+T10 read through and highlighted everything he wanted to include.

-Next week will be ALL about our presentation: making the dressing up outfits; preparing the meal; making the programmes using a very versatile note page Jimmie (notebooking fairy) made especially for this purpose; and practising their presentation until they know it almost off by heart.
+Next week will be ALL about our presentation.
+We will be making the dressing up outfits.
+I’ll be preparing the meal whilst Lil makes the programmes.
+And all the children will be practising their presentation until they know it almost off by heart.
 They really enjoy these few days before the presentation as the excitement builds and everyone, including Gary and Granny (who lives next door), joins in with the preparations.